deepflowio/show-kernel-struct-offset-offset/README.md

 You must have gcc, make, objdump, and the headers for the current kernel installed.

-Please submit your issue to [deepflowio/deepflow](https://github.com/deepflowio/deepflow/issues)
+Please submit your output to [deepflowio/deepflow](https://github.com/deepflowio/deepflow/issues)